TW-QT/TFNetworking/README.md

 The main idea is use the Command Pattern.
 The benefits are:

  * Your code is decoupled to detail network request framework, it's easy to replace it.
-Actually, YTKNetwork is originally based on ASIHttpRequest, we just spent two days to switch to AFNetworking.
+Actually, TFNetworking is originally based on ASIHttpRequest, we just spent two days to switch to AFNetworking.
  * Handle common logic in base class.
  * Easier Persistence